 Now that you are ready to give chaffles a try, you need a reliable waffle maker.
 This will become your go-to chaffle maker whenever you crave a hot and delicious batch.

 If you’ve ever used a waffle maker, you know how important nonstick waffle plates are for achieving perfect results.
-Without nonstick plates, your chaffles are likely to come out of the machine in broke, unappealing pieces.
+Without nonstick plates, your chaffles are likely to come out of the machine in broken, unappealing pieces.
 Fortunately, most modern waffle makers have cooking surfaces with nonstick coating, making chaffle removal and cleanup a breeze.